 Mini-Split vs. Gas Furnace

-Deciding between a mini-split system and a gas furnace depends on a variety of factors which can include the climate in your city, home size, energy efficiency needs and how much you plan on spending.
+Deciding between a mini-split system and a gas furnace depends on a range of factors such as the climate in your city, home size, energy efficiency desires and budget.

 Mini-Split vs. Heat Pump